prototyp3-dev/python-cartesi/README.md

     ...
 ```

-In this example, the `handle_deposit` function will be called whenever the Ether portal sends an input to the DApp.
+In this example, the `handle_deposit` function will be called whenever the Ether portal sends an input to the App.

 Both the `msg_sender` and `header` parameters can be set at the same time.
 In this case, the message must match with both criteria to trigger the execution of the handler.